surugh/vqr-python-async-rpc/README.md

 # vqr-python-async-rpc
 Lightweight VQR async JSON-RPC Python client.

-Serves as a tiny layer between an application and a Bitcoin daemon, its primary usage is querying the current state of Bitcoin blockchain, network stats, transactions...
+Serves as a tiny layer between an application and a VQRcoin daemon, its primary usage is querying the current state of VQRcoin blockchain, network stats, transactions...

 If you want complete Bitcoin experience in Python, consult [python-bitcoinlib](https://github.com/petertodd/python-bitcoinlib).